rongyj/derivhack2019/examples/hellocdm/README.md

 ### Talking CDM with the ledger

 Now let's have a look at `python/main.py`.
-It has five methods which correspond to these four steps:
+It has six methods which correspond to these steps:

 1. `loadCDMFile` simply opens the `CashTransfer.json` file and loads it into a python dictionary.
 This file would be provided to you in the Hackathon.
 When this is run in the script, it outputs something like this: